 Enrollment Status: Full/Closed

 The Empowered Communities Initiative (ECI or "Empowered Communities") involves a three-year intervention in Connersville, Fayette County, Indiana, with the dual aims of reducing prescription opioids use and increasing patient access to addiction treatment and recovery services in a rural area.

 - Prescriber Training

 - Pharmacist Instruction (and standing order adoption, including training of family and friends of people who inject drugs on the use of naloxone)

 - Capacity Building Through Process Improvement (to ensure timely treatment of addiction)

-Specifically, Empowered Communities will create and facilitate community collaboration that sets strategic direction for health and mobilizes local resources to achieve desired outcomes; educate the community’s providers on best practices for responsible prescribing, including training for patient education to avoid prescription opioid addiction; empower patients to change addictive behaviors through proven motivational interviewing techniques; instruct local retail pharmacies on the state-wide naloxone standing order to increase naloxone practical availability; and build capacity for the timely treatment of those who do become addicted to opioids, either through illicit or prescribed drugs, with the implementation of lean process improvement methodologies.
+Specifically, Empowered Communities aims to create and facilitate community collaboration that sets strategic direction for health and mobilizes local resources to achieve desired outcomes; educate the community’s providers on best practices for responsible prescribing, including training for patient education to avoid prescription opioids addiction; empower patients to change addictive behaviors through proven motivational interviewing techniques; instruct local retail pharmacies on the state-wide naloxone standing order to increase naloxone practical availability; and build capacity for the timely treatment of those who do become addicted to opioids, either through illicit or prescribed drugs, with the implementation of lean process improvement methodologies.